XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 # Payment Channels Tutorial

-Payment Channels are an advanced feature for sending "asynchronous" XRP payments that can be divided into very small increments and settled later.
-This tutorial walks through the entire process of using a payment channel, with examples using the [JSON-RPC API](reference-rippled.html) of a local `rippled` server.
+This tutorial walks through the entire process of using a [payment channel](payment-channels.html), with examples using the [JSON-RPC API](reference-rippled.html) of a local `rippled` server.

-## Background

-The process of using a payment channel always involves two parties, a payer and a payee.
-The payer is an individual person or institution using the XRP Ledger who is a customer of the payee.
-The payee is a person or business who is doing business on the XRP Ledger (XRP Ledger), receiving XRP as payment for goods or services.

-The types of goods and services are not defined by the software or in this tutorial.
-However, the types of goods and services that are a good fit for payment channels are:

-- Things that can be transmitted near-instantly, like digital items
-- Inexpensive things, where the cost of processing a transaction is a non-trivial part of the price
-- Things normally bought in bulk, where the exact quantity desired is not known in advance

-Ideally, to step through this tutorial, you would have two people, each with the keys to a [funded XRP Ledger account](concept-accounts.html).
+Ideally, to step through this tutorial, you would have two people, each with the keys to a [funded XRP Ledger account](accounts.html).
 However, you can also step through the tutorial as one person managing two XRP Ledger addresses.

 ## Example Values